roohy/iLASH/README.md

 ## Compilation and System Requirements

 To compile iLASH, CMAKE v3.5 or higher is required.
+You will need the Boost libraries headers on your system, as boost::tokenizer is used for reading input.
+Your distribution's normal boost distribution should work, some examples are below:

+Installing boost with homebrew: `brew install boost`

+Installing boost from aptitude: `sudo apt install libboost-dev`

+Or Boost can be installed [from source](https://www.boost.org/doc/libs/1_79_0/more/getting_started/index.html)

-First, create a directory to generate the Makefile:
+Then, create a directory to generate the Makefile:

 `$ mkdir build`